telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/automatic-dependency-resolving.md

 ![installation-deployment-and-distribution-vsx-convert-project 001](images/installation-deployment-and-distribution-vsx-convert-project001.png)

-The VSExtensions assembly list control is controlled by the dependency analyzer, which won’t let you select Progress&reg; Telerik&reg; UI for WinForms assemblies without selecting the assemblies they depend on.
+The VSExtensions assembly list control is controlled by the dependency analyzer, which won’t let you select Telerik UI for for WinForms assemblies without selecting the assemblies they depend on.
 Both the aspects are covered:

-* Selecting a Progress&reg; Telerik&reg; UI for WinForms assembly will automatically select the additional assemblies it depends on as well.
+* Selecting a Telerik UI for for WinForms assembly will automatically select the additional assemblies it depends on as well.

-* Deselecting a Progress&reg; Telerik&reg; UI for WinForms assembly will deselect assemblies depending on it along with it.
+* Deselecting a Telerik UI for for WinForms assembly will deselect assemblies depending on it along with it.

 >note Note that not all assemblies are listed.